sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Intent_Filters.md

     * <data android:scheme="http" host="www.fakedomain.com"/>: Activity can accept URIs that start with http://www.fakedomain.com depending on the action.

-For the actions and categories, you can also define your own custom action and category names.
+{{% alert title="💡 Hint" color="info" %}}For the actions and categories, you can also define your own custom action and category names.
 Use a reverse domain scheme to name the actions and categories to avoid potential conflicts, for example, com.appcelerator.action.LINT or org.foo.category.SUPER.
-The custom actions and categories are only useful to communicate between your applications and application activities using intents.
+The custom actions and categories are only useful to communicate between your applications and application activities using intents.{{% /alert %}}

 Additionally, you can overwrite the appearance of the option in the **Share** dialog by using the following <intent-filter> attributes: